NexusMutual/docs/docs/governance/dao.md

 Members can contribute to the DAO in a variety of ways.
 Reviewing governance forum discussions, providing comments and feedback, and voting in governance is an important way all members can contribute.

 Those who want to put their talents and skills to work for the DAO can create an NMDP to request a grant for a single-purpose project or another purpose.
-Any grant proposal should highlight how someone's work will benefit the growth and development of the mutual.
+Any grant proposal should highlight how someone's work will benefit the growth and development of the Mutual.
 Learn more about the NMDP grant process on the [Nexus Mutual DAO Proposals (NMDP)](/governance/dao-proposals) page.

 Members can also contribute to an existing team or establish a new team that can serve the DAO for the long-term and provide a necessary function that is not being fulfilled within the DAO.